-Online Phlebotomy Technician Course & Certification
+Online Phlebotomy Technician Class & Certificate

 A close-up of a medical professional's gloved hands holding a test tube rack with blood samples, while a nurse attends to a patient in a hospital room in the background.